Scenarios for the Creation of Hyperchaotic Attractors of 3D Maps: Chaotic attractors with zero second Lyapunov exponent

-The graph of distance between the attractor and the fixed point $O_+$, presented in Fig.~\ref{ris:Fig20}f, shows that the attractor starts to contain $O_+$ at $C \approx -1.882$.
-Figure~\ref{ris:Fig21}a showing the transverse homoclinic structure for $O_+$ additionally confirms the inclusion of $O_+$ to the attractor.
-As it can be seen from the graph of Lyapunov exponents (Fig.~\ref{ris:Fig20}e), the attractor becomes hyperchaotic on the interval $C \in (-1.89,-1.88)$.
-However, since the second Lyapunov exponent is slightly positive ($0 < \lambda_2 < 0.006)$, hyperchaos here is very ``weak''.
+The graph of distance between the attractor and the fixed point $O_+$, presented in Fig.~\ref{ris:Fig21}f, shows that the attractor starts to contain $O_+$ at $C \approx -1.882$.
+Figure~\ref{ris:Fig22}a, showing the transverse homoclinic structure for $O_+$, additionally confirms the inclusion of $O_+$ to the attractor.
+As it can be seen from the graph of Lyapunov exponents (Fig.~\ref{ris:Fig21}e), the attractor becomes hyperchaotic on the interval $C \in (-1.89,-1.88)$.
+However, since the second Lyapunov exponent is slightly positive ($0 < \Lambda_2 < 0.006)$, hyperchaos here is very weak.

-Moreover, the second Lyapunov exponent $\lambda_2$ can vanish for some open large regions of parameters adjacent to regions with homoclinic attractors.
-To see it, just superimpose the black-colored region in the bottom-center of Fig.~\ref{ris:Fig20}b with the corresponding part of Lyapunov diagram presented in the panel (a).
+Moreover, the second Lyapunov exponent vanishes for chaotic attractors existing at some sufficiently large, open regions of the parameter space adjacent to the regions with homoclinic attractors.
+In order to see it, just superimpose the black-colored region in the bottom-center part of Fig.~\ref{ris:Fig20}b with the corresponding part of the Lyapunov diagram.

-In the framework of the described scenario, the saddle invariant curves $L$, as well as the 2-round saddle curve $L^2$, are included to the attractor.
-In nonresonant case, an invariant curve has one positive, one negative, and one zero Lyapunov exponents.
-The inclusion of such curve e.g.~$L$ to an attractor implies the appearance of transverse homoclinic intersection between the stable and unstable manifolds of this curve and, by Shilnikov theorem \cite{Sh68, Sh68_ext}, the existence of normally hyperbolic set \cite{HPS70} in the neighborhood of such homoclinic intersections.
-In particular, this set contains countably many invariant curves of the same nature as $L$.
-If the most of this curves are nonresonant, than the central subspace in the decomposition of this set is neutral, which means that there are no expansions and no contractions in this subspace.

-We assume that the vanishing of the second Lyapunov exponent on the observable chaotic attractors is explained by the inclusion of such sets to these attractors.
-In the case under consideration, these sets make a greater contribution to dynamics in comparison with other hyperbolic subsets.

-Finally, in order to support this assumption, we consider one more case of the creation of Shilnikov attractor for $B=0.7$, see the corresponding Lyapunov diagram in Fig.~\ref{ris:Fig10}d and its enlarged fragment near the right-bottom corner in Fig.~\ref{ris:Fig22}a.
-The corresponding distance diagram is presented in Fig.~\ref{ris:Fig22}b.
-From these figures, one can see that there are two regions where discrete Shilnikov attractors appear.
-However, non of these regions admit hyperchaotic attractors, see the panel (a).
-Moreover, hyperchaotic attractors are not observable in this case at all.
+Let us consider one more case for the appearance of a flow-like Shilnikov attractor in map \eqref{eq:Henon3DMap}.
+Now we take $B=0.7$, see the Lyapunov diagram in Fig.~\ref{ris:Fig10}d and its enlarged fragment near the right-bottom corner in Fig.~\ref{ris:Fig23}a.
+The corresponding distance diagram is presented in Fig.~\ref{ris:Fig23}b.
+Analyzing these figures, one can see that there are two regions where homoclinic attractors exist.
+However, non of these regions admit hyperchaotic attractors.
+Moreover, hyperchaotic attractors are not observable in this case at all, we find only flow-like chaotic attractors.